lifting-bits/mcsema/docs/McsemaWalkthrough.md

     Report bugs to <lasse.collin@tukaani.org> (in English or Finnish).
     XZ Utils home page: <http://tukaani.org/xz/>

-However, some long-form arguments fail as of this writing due to [bug #108](https://github.com/trailofbits/mcsema/issues/108).

-    $ ./xz.new --help
-    ./xz.new: unrecognized option '--help'
-    ./xz.new: Try `./xz.new --help' for more information.

 That's it for the walkthrough.
 Please let us know if any of the steps fail or change so that we can update this document.
 Happy translating!